How Do You Become a Credentialing Specialist? | MedTrainer

 What Tools or Software Do Credentialing Specialists Commonly Use?

-Technology plays a significant role in the daily tasks of a credentialing specialist.
+Technology plays a significant role in the daily tasks of a hospital credentialing specialist.
 Familiarity with the following types of tools can give a credentialing candidate a boost in their career prospects:

-Healthcare Credentialing Software: These platforms are becoming a requirement for those who want to become credentialing specialists.
+Healthcare Credentialing Software: These platforms are becoming a requirement for those who want to become a credentialing specialist.
 All provider documents and data are stored in one location with workflows to guide actions.
 Look for a solution that includes automated exclusion checks (OIG-LEIE and SAM), license verification, and reminder emails to ease your administrative burden.
 MedTrainer is proven to offer the best tools for streamlining credentialing processes and is relied on as a top-rated credentialing company.

 Industry Portals: For managing vast amounts of data related to healthcare providers, such as the CAQH database, payer portals, and the National Practitioner Data Bank (NPDB).